azn-abel/mikus-neon-world/README.md

 - **Testing Locally**
   - Clone the repository
   - Open the terminal and run `npm install` to install dependencies needed for testing
   - Run `npm run dev` to start a local server.
 Note: `npm run build` will not work.
-However, the src folder can be deployed directly without needing a build.
+The src folder is meant to be deployed directly.
   - Press `Ctrl + c` in the terminal session to stop the server.
 - **Building and Serving Locally**
-  - No need to build - the src folder is ready to be deployed
   - You can use server extensions to serve the application on a local HTTP server.
     - VSCode: Live Server
       - Download "Live Server" extension